i28v/ssnake/README.md

 food checking to make sure it doesn't respawn on the snake

-highscore file which it's location cna be configured in config.h
+highscore file which it's location can be configured in config.h

 optionally multiple food pieces on the map